firecannons/Es/README.md

 # Now there is an executable named "Output"
 ./Output
 ```
-The will be a segmentation fault but that is simply because the programs don't explitly exit at their end.
+There will be a segmentation fault but that is simply because the programs don't explitly exit at their end.
 They work correctly while running.